 The course is designed to give students an overview of the literature of the American South from colonial times up to the 20th century.
-It will trace the development of different social, po-
+It will trace the development of different social, political, and philosophical issues as they are reflected in ante-bellum fiction, Civil War fiction, slave narratives, the oral tradition, the varieties of local color writing, the myths of the Old and New South.
+Required primary reading includes the work of William Byrd, Thomas Jefferson,